cd-squirrel/teamrocket-csce3444-project/README.md

 # teamrocket-csce3444-project
 ### Introduction
-This is a photo gallery website!
+This is a photo gallery website made by us, Team Rocket.

 ## Functional Features
 - Screen-scaling